swantron/swantron/hugo-site/content/about.md

 Flash forward to now…bouncer is a software engineer, bartender is a controller.
 We have two girls who are pretty awesome.
 Still haven't left Bozeman.
 I don't blog much anymore, but probably should.

 I hang around various platforms (github / twitter / etc) as @swantron .
 There are always a few other domain names and projects floating around.. mostly docker stuff that doesn't make for interesting posts.
+Check out [tronswan.com](http://tronswan.com) or my [LinkedIn](https://www.linkedin.com/in/joseph-swanson-11092758/).

 ~ joe[at]swantron.com